PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 /* since "intermediate_data" and "result" both can be approximated the compiler would emit a add.approx instruction here. */ result = result + intermediate_data;
 ```
-we can see that if an operation uses two variables with approx decorators an approximate operation will be emitted.
-In this case this would be add.approx.
+we can notice that if an operation uses two variables with approx decorators, an approximate operation will be emitted.
+In this particular case, it would be an **add.approx** or an approximate addition operation.

-The next section shows you how to compile your program and how this particular code snippet would be translated.
-If you want to read more
-regarding annotation, take a look [here](/paco-cpu/docs/annotate/)
+In the next section, you will learn how to compile your program and how this particular code snippet would be translated to assembly.
+If you want to read more regarding annotations, take a look [here](/paco-cpu/docs/annotate/)

 ### 3.3 Compile your program
-To compile your program there is not much more to do than invoking clang.
-The details on how to compile clang/llvm and which parameters to supply for example to use the correct ISA backended, please refer to the [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs)
+Compiling your program takes nothing more than invoking Clang.
+The details on compiling Clang/llvm and the parameters to use for example, using the correct ISA backend, please refer to the [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs)

-However for now lets see how our compiler would translate the code snippet from above
+Lets look at how our compiler translates the code snippet from above:

 ```c
 result = result + intermediate_data;